joelparkerhenderson/pitch-deck/README.md

 * Talk about the problem you are solving.
 * Tell a relatable story when you are defining the problem.
-* The more you can make the problem as real as possible, the more your investors will understand your business and your goals.
+* The more you make the problem as real as possible, the more your investors will understand.

 ### Slide 3: Target